-While a huge amount of work went in to trying to replicate Alan Moore’s intricate writing and plotting early on, within just a few short issues that limited standard of imitation noticeably dropped further.
-Concepts which could have been executed on a far grander scale never came to pass.
+While a huge amount of work went into trying to replicate Alan Moore’s intricate writing and plotting early on, within just a few short issues that limited the standard of imitation noticeably dropped further.
+Concepts that could have been executed on a far grander scale never came to pass.
 Some threads of potential storylines never played out, being left dangling (presumably laying the groundwork for a sequel to the sequel), while others were resolved with little impact and less development.
-The conclusion of the story was incredibly satisfactory to the DCU, but at the expense of Watchmen itself.
+The conclusion of the story was incredibly satisfactory to the DCU but at the expense of Watchmen itself.

 The publishing delays didn’t help either, lending Doomsday Clock the air of a troubled, possibly even doomed, project.
 With some of the delays came apologies and promises that this would all be sorted out, only for further delays to follow.
 It was laughable, except readers weren’t laughing at all.
 By the end, the publishing schedule looked like DC was just picking random dates out of a hat.
 In a time when society moves so fast that pop culture is disposable and attention spans are limited, following a comic with a scattershot release schedule – and remembering the finer story details of an issue published several months earlier – is a problem.